iamsecure1920/Easy-Hunt/README.md

-Here's an enhanced version of your README file, following standard practices and providing clear guidance on using and setting up the **Enhanced Easy Hunt** project.

----

 # Enhanced Easy Hunt

 **Enhanced Easy Hunt** is a Bash script designed to automate the bug bounty hunting process.
 This advanced version integrates AI-enhanced analysis, offering a comprehensive suite of tools for efficient and thorough security assessments.